Wedding Date - Setting the Day and Date

 We do not recommend an early wedding on a Sunday as it is difficult to get the 'turnaround' right and everyone is just too rushed.
 The 'feel' then becomes pressured and hurried, which you certainly do not want.

-Scheduling is very important and you need to consider not just your own scheduling but the scheduling of your suppliers -
+Your Wedding schedule is very important and you need to consider not just your own scheduling but the scheduling of your suppliers - Photographers, Caterers and the Venue itself.

 For Sundays we have found an early afternoon ceremony, with the reception and Wedding Breakfast at say 3.00 pm, works well.